- 5.9 in

 - The Eastern Wood-Pewee and Western Wood-Pewee have different calls but are nearly impossible to tell apart by eye.
 Their breeding ranges overlap in a very narrow zone in the Great Plains.
 Researchers have found no evidence that the two species interbreed in that area.

-- The oldest Eastern Wood-Pewee on record was at least 8 years, 2 months old when it was captured and released by a Maryland bird bander in 2010.
+- The oldest recorded Eastern Wood-Pewee was at least 8 years, 2 months old when it was recaptured and rereleased during banding operations in Maryland in 2010.

 Usually found in clearings and forest edges, Eastern Wood-Pewees breed in nearly any type of wooded habitat in the eastern United States and southeastern Canada—including mature woodlands, urban shade trees, roadsides, woodlots, and orchards.
 They prefer deciduous forest but also live in open pine woodlands of the south and mixed hardwood-conifer forest of the north.
 Although they usually avoid streams in eastern forests, they often nest in riverside habitat in the Great Plains.
 During spring and fall migration, Eastern Wood-Pewees stop in a variety of habitats with trees and shrubs, including edges, clearings, primary forest, and secondary forest.
 They spend the winter in wooded, partially cleared, and shrubby habitats of northern South America and possibly Central America, usually below 4,300 feet of elevation.